20 Colors in Korean for a Vibrant Vocabulary

 남색 책이에요. — It’s an indigo book.

-우리 아빠는 남색 안 좋아해요. — My dad dislikes the color indigo.
+우리 아빠는 남색 안 좋아해요. — My dad doesn’t like the color indigo.

 Advanced Colors in Korean